Consensys/doctools.template-site/docs/contribute/markdown/macros.md

         {{ cli_option('my-option','INTEGER', '42', 'This option provides the expected answer to life, universe and everything.', '42') }}

-        !!! tip
-            See also how it renders in the [CLI doc example](../examples/write_cli_reference.md#options).

-## Site level macros
+## Site-level macros

-Site level macros are writen in Python and are available for any page in the documentation site.
+Site level macros are written in Python and are available for any page in the documentation site.

-Macros must be written in the root of the site inside `main.py`.
+Macros must be written in the `main.py` file at the root of the project.

-!!! example
+!!! example "Example email link macro"

-    This macro helps writing an email link.

     === "Macro definition code"